ttomo3535/ttomo3535/README.md

 ## Presentations and Publications:
 ”Assessing the power of tests for detecting natural selection”, the 94th Annual Meeting of the Genetics Society of Japan, Hokkiado University, September 2022
-"Tanaka, Hayakawa and Teshima.
+Tanaka, Hayakawa and Teshima.
 2023.
 Power of neutrality tests for detecting natural selection.
-[G3: Genes|Genomes|Genetics, jkad161](https://doi.org/10.1093/g3journal/jkad161)"
+[G3: Genes|Genomes|Genetics, jkad161](https://doi.org/10.1093/g3journal/jkad161)